 This summary is designed to provide you with a clear and balanced overview of the inherent risks associated with cryptoasset transactions and investments.
 Its purpose is to educate you about the potential for financial loss, the unregulated nature of the market, and the complexities of these assets.
 We believe that informed customers are better equipped to make responsible financial decisions.

-This summary applies to all individual and corporate customers who use Jigzo’s platform to engage with cryptoasset services.
+This summary applies to corporate clients considering cryptoasset services through Jigzo's platform.
+Not all services are available in all jurisdictions or to all clients.
 It is not exhaustive and should not be considered financial advice.
 Rather, it serves as a crucial resource to help you understand the high-risk nature of cryptoassets before you decide to transact or invest.

 The value of most cryptoassets is highly volatile, meaning their prices can drop as quickly as they rise.
 Customers should be prepared for the possibility of losing the full value of their investment in cryptoassets.